 Pet insurance that covers spaying and neutering with add-on coverage

 If you’re looking for pet insurance wellness plans that cover spaying and neutering procedures, you have a few options.
 Here are five insurers, as well as details on how their pricing and coverages differ.
+Note that some of these wellness plans can only be added on to pet insurance policies.

 |Provider||Monthly Cost||LendEDU Rating|